 Yes, teens are very capable of waking up on their own, but if YOU continue to be their daily wake-up call, why would they bother to learn how to?
 Megan Devine, LCPC, therapist, and Empowering Parents life coach, says it best,

 As long as you take responsibility for getting your child out of bed, they will let you do it.Megan Devine, LCPC

 So what is keeping you from letting your teens wake themselves up, and how can you make it a reality?

 Help your teens wake up on their own

 1. But my teens sleep through alarms!

-This is the most common excuse I hear from parents when I ask why they’re still waking up their teens, and my reply is always the same — this morning millions of people heard their alarm clock and actually got out of bed and went to work!
-It’s a behavior that is learned, in much the same way they’ve taught their bodies to not hear or respond to it, they’re going to have to relearn how to hear it.
-So far they’ve learned and conditioned their bodies to know that ignoring it means you’ll come to wake them!
+This is the most common excuse I hear from parents when I ask why they’re still waking up their teens, and my reply is always the same — this morning, millions of people heard their alarm clock and actually got out of bed and went to work!
+It’s a behavior that is learned in much the same way they’ve taught their bodies not to hear or respond to it, they’re going to have to relearn how to hear it.
+So far, they’ve learned and conditioned their bodies to know that ignoring it means you’ll come to wake them!

 2. Teens need a sleep routine.
 Period.